Chocolate vs Compound Coating - Why Bakeries Use Both!

 What’s the difference between chocolate couverture and compound chocolate?

-While they may look similar on the surface, chocolate couverture and compound coating are actually quite different!
-Chocolate couverture has to contain a certain level of cocoa butter, which gives it that classic shine and snap when bitten into.
+While they may look similar on the surface, chocolate couverture and compound coating are quite different!
+Chocolate couverture must contain a certain level of cocoa butter, which gives it that classic shine and snap when bitten into.
 It’s the cocoa butter content that makes tempering chocolate necessary.
 Compound coatings use vegetable oil in place of cocoa butter.

 So, bakeries don’t need chocolate?

-They do still use traditional chocolate, especially when using quality chocolate is key.
+Most bakeries do still use traditional chocolate, especially when quality and taste are key.
 Coating just provides an easier alternative with the cocoa flavour, without the need for tempering.
-Of course, chocolate ganache, custards and mousses are still a staple of bakeries and patisseries and require traditional chocolate couverture.
+Of course, chocolate ganache, custards and mousses are still a staple of bakeries and patisseries and require chocolate couverture.

 A fable about bakestable…